111 #swissaiweeks #bern

 Again focusing on the use of the new Swiss LLM, which states as one of it's main features a strong linguistic ability, the challenge here was to build a RAG with new multilingual references.
 This team really applied itself to feed in new data from the Tibetan language, working with Unicode text that they got out of a large spreadsheet (open data available on GitHub), or other resources found online.
 They prepared this to create a chatbot for language learners.

 The idea of having an AI tutor is one we all understood, and it was to see a live demo that we could play with during the hackathon.
 The Tibetan learning community will hopefully get to benefit from these additional tools.
 The fact that Apertus is in the center of attention here is a great call to action, seeing whether the model delivers what it promised.
-I thought this is a promising project, that we are going to be hearing more about soon.
+I thought this a promising project, that we are going to be hearing more about soon.

 Recording from 1:06:00